youribonnaffe/gradle-format-plugin/README.md

+# Not (actively) maintained anymore, you might want to check out the [Spotless Gradle plugin](https://github.com/diffplug/spotless)

 # Gradle Format plugin #

 The Gradle Format plugin enables you to format your Java sources.
 It operates in place and can be used for instance